Rome man charged with hindering apprehension of son

 According to Floyd County Jail Reports:

 Caleb Cain was ultimately arrested at the same location.
-He faces two misdemeanor obstruction counts in Floyd County is addition to the undisclosed charges out of Bartow and Cobb.
+He faces two misdemeanor obstruction counts in Floyd County is addition to the undisclosed charges out of Bartow and Cobb and was being held Monday without bond.